rapid7/insightconnect-plugins/box/help.md

 # Key Features

-* add and delete users
+* Add and delete users
-* download and upload files
+* Download and upload files

 # Requirements

-* Create a RSA token and submit it to box
+* Create a RSA token and submit it to Box
-* Create a JWT key in box
+* Create a JWT key in Box

 # Documentation